m3dev/gokart/docs/setting_task_parameters.rst

 You may also set a parameter name alias by setting ``parameter_alias``.
-``parameter_alias`` must be a dictionary of inheriting task's parameter name as keys and decorating task's parameter names as values.
+``parameter_alias`` must be a dictionary of key: inheriting task's parameter name, value: decorating task's parameter name.

 In the above example, ``SomeTask.param3`` will be set to same value as ``MasterConfig.param2``.